stratisproject/Documentation/source/SmartContracts/auction-smart-contract.rst

 The ``Assert`` method, inherited from ``SmartContract``, provides a simple way to reject contract executions that don't meet certain criteria.
 In this case, we're using it to reject any further execution when the message sender doesn't have a balance in our contract.

-The ``TransferFunds`` method, also inherited from ``SmartContract``, enables the sending of funds to a specific address.
+The ``Transfer`` method, also inherited from ``SmartContract``, enables the sending of funds to a specific address.
 This will send funds to ordinary addresses or contracts.
 A third parameter can be specified as input for this method to give more information about the method etc. to call on a contract.

 ::

   public bool Withdraw()
   {
-      ulong amount = ReturnBalances[Message.Sender];
+      ulong amount = GetBalance(this.Message.Sender);
       Assert(amount > 0);
-      ReturnBalances[Message.Sender] = 0;
+      SetBalance(this.Message.Sender, 0);
-      ITransferResult transferResult = TransferFunds(Message.Sender, amount);
+      ITransferResult transferResult = Transfer(this.Message.Sender, amount);
       if (!transferResult.Success)
-          ReturnBalances[Message.Sender] = amount;
+          this.SetBalance(this.Message.Sender, amount);
       return transferResult.Success;
   }